pgRouting/pgrouting/src/common/doc/functions/node_network.rst

  	OK
 	(1 row)

-Or we can analize everything because, maybe edge 18 is an overpass, edge 14 is an under pass and there is also a street level juction, and the same happens with edges 17 and 13.
+Or we can analyze everything because, maybe edge 18 is an overpass, edge 14 is an under pass and there is also a street level juction, and the same happens with edges 17 and 13.

 .. code-block:: sql

 	SELECT pgr_analyzegraph('edge_table', 0.001);

 	NOTICE:  PROCESSING:
-	NOTICE:  pgr_analizeGraph('edge_table',0.001,'the_geom','id','source','target','true')
+	NOTICE:  pgr_analyzeGraph('edge_table',0.001,'the_geom','id','source','target','true')
 	NOTICE:  Performing checks, pelase wait...
 	NOTICE:  Analyzing for dead ends.
 Please wait...
 	NOTICE:  Analyzing for gaps.
 Please wait...